The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: Introduction

-SN~1996cr's rise in radio and X-ray is attributed to the SN shock interacting with a dense region of CSM \citep{Bauer+2008, DwarkadasDB2010}.
+SN~1996cr's rise in radio and X-rays is attributed to the SN shock interacting with a dense region of CSM \citep{Bauer+2008, DwarkadasDB2010}.
 SN~1996cr first exploded in a lower-density region, but then $1 \sim 2$~yr after the explosion, the forward shock interacted with a region of dense CSM, which is characterized by \citet{Bauer+2008} and \citet{DwarkadasDB2010} as a shell formed during an episode of mass-loss from the progenitor.
 The inner radius of the dense CSM has been taken to be $\sim 10^{17}$ cm based largely on modelling of the emission at various wavebands \citep{DwarkadasDB2010, DeweyBD2011, Quirola-Vasquez+2019} and constrained by the first VLBI measurement \citep{Bauer+2008}.
 The dense CSM was likely formed by the interaction of the slow but dense red supergiant (RSG) wind with the fast, low-density, Wolf-Rayet (W-R) or blue supergiant (BSG) wind starting some $10^3$ to $10^4$ yr before the explosion.
+Even when starting with spherically symmetric winds, factors such as the magnetic field, turbulence within the bubble, presence of a binary companion, and hydrodynamic, magneto-hydrodynamic and ionization front instabilities \citep[see][and references therein]{Dwarkadas2022}, can all lead to significant departures from sphericity.
+These can be exacerbated by the presence of an asymmetric surrounding medium, giving rise to a complex morphology.